Support Home Experiment Builder Experiment Tree Nodes

 URL

-Paste here the link of the external site that you want your participants to be redirected to.
+Enter the link to the external site that you want your participants to be redirected to.

-If you want to append some other data Fields from the Store, enter them here, separated by commas.
-By default, they will be appended with the name you gave the Fields within Gorilla.
-If you need to append the values, but with a different name, enter the name of the Field followed by the name to use in the URL, separated by a colon.
-For example, entering val1, val2:myval will result in http://www.your-onward-url-above.com?val1=VAL1&myval=VAL2
+Enter the Store fields you want to append to the URL, separated by commas.
+By default, they will be appended with the name you gave the fields within Gorilla.
+If you need to append the values, but with a different name, enter the name of the field followed by the name to use in the URL, separated by a colon.

 Redirection